Undergraduate Astronomy Courses

-ASTR 110L, Survey of Astronomy Laboratory (DY, offered Fall and Spring, Pre: 110 (or concurrent), or consent.)
+ASTR 110L, Survey of Astronomy Laboratory (DY, offered Fall and Spring, Pre: 110 [or concurrent], or consent.)
 Observations of constellations and the night sky, the sun and moon, planets, stars, and deep-sky objects; laboratory and observational experiments illustrating basic concepts in astronomy.
 Offered in the evening.
-Sample syllabus: Sample ASTR 110L syllabus
+Sample ASTR 110L syllabus

 ASTR 130, Introduction to Archaeoastronomy (DP, usually offered Fall) Astronomy and celestial lore in ancient cultures: Neolithic Europe, Mayan, Mesoamerican, Egyptian, Mesopotamian, American Indian, Chinese, and Polynesian.
 Concepts of the cosmos, calendars, eclipse predictions, motion of celestial bodies, and navigation.
 Construction of simple observing tools.

-ASTR 280, Evolution of the Universe (DP, offered Fall, Pre: any introductory astronomy or physics course, or consent.)
+ASTR 280, Evolution of the Universe (DP, offered Fall, Pre: 110 or 210 or 241 or 242, or consent.)
 The Big Bang, origin of the elements, formation and evolution of galaxies and stars.
-Sample syllabus: Sample ASTR 280 syllabus
+Sample ASTR 280 syllabus

-ASTR 380, The Cosmos in Western Culture (WI, offered Spring, Pre: any ASTR or PHYS course) History and intellectual context of astronomical discovery; the evolution of ideas of space, time, and motion from the Babylonians to relativistic cosmologies; emphasis on the interaction of astronomy with the history of ideas.
+ASTR 380, History of Cosmology and Scientific Thought (WI, offered Spring, Pre: any ASTR or PHYS course) History and intellectual context of astronomical discovery; the evolution of ideas of space, time, and motion from the Babylonians to relativistic cosmologies; emphasis on the interaction of astronomy with the history of ideas.

 Courses for majors and minors

-ASTR 210, Foundations of Astronomy (DP, offered Spring, Pre: PHYS 151 or PHYS 170) A rigorous overview of modern astronomy: solar system, stellar, galactic and extragalactic astronomy and cosmology.
+ASTR 210, Foundations of Astronomy (DP, offered Spring, Pre: ASTR 110, PHYS 151 or PHYS 170) A rigorous overview of modern astronomy: solar system, stellar, galactic and extragalactic astronomy and cosmology.
 For science and engineering students.

-ASTR 241, Foundations of Astrophysics I (DP, offered Fall, Pre: PHYS 170, MATH 242 or 252A, and PHYS 272 or concurrent) Solar system astrophysics.
+ASTR 241, Foundations of Astrophysics I: The Solar System (DP, offered Fall, Pre: PHYS 170, MATH 242 or 252A, and PHYS 272 [or concurrent]) Solar system astrophysics.
 Dynamics of planets, satellite systems, asteroids and comets; internal and atmospheric structure of terrestrial and giant planets; thermal balance; the Sun as a star.
-Sample syllabus: Sample ASTR 241 syllabus
+Introduces numerical computing.
+Sample ASTR 241 syllabus

-ASTR 242, Foundations of Astrophysics II (DP, offered Spring, Pre: 241, PHYS 274, and MATH 243 or 253A) Stellar and galactic astrophysics.
+ASTR 242, Foundations of Astrophysics II: Galaxies and Stars (DP, offered Spring, Pre: 241, PHYS 274, and MATH 243 or 253A) Stellar and galactic astrophysics.
 Stellar magnitudes, colors, distances, and spectra.
-Galactic structure and dynamics; active nuclei; large-scale structure.
-Elements of Newtonian and relativistic cosmology.
-Stellar atmospheres and spectral lines.
-Stellar interiors; nuclear energy generation; main-sequence and evolved stars.
-Sample syllabus: Sample ASTR 242 syllabus
+Galactic structure and evolution, active nuclei, large-scale structure, Big-Bang cosmology.
+Stellar interiors, nuclear “burning,” main-sequence and evolved stars.
+Introduces computer programming.
+Sample ASTR 242 syllabus

-ASTR 300, Observational Astronomy (DP, offered Fall, Pre: 240 or 242; PHYS 152 or 274; MATH 215, 241, or 251A) Principles and techniques of optical and near-infrared astronomical observation.
+ASTR 300, Observational Astronomy (DP, offered Fall, Pre: 210 or 242; PHYS 152 or 274; MATH 216, 242, or 252A) Principles and techniques of optical and near-infrared astronomical observation.
 Astronomical coordinate systems.
 Telescopes, cameras, spectrographs, and detectors.
 Astrometry, photometry, and spectroscopy of astronomical objects.
+Sample ASTR 300 syllabus

-ASTR 320, Astronomical Spectroscopy (DP, offered Spring, Pre: 240 or 242; PHYS 152 or 274; MATH 216 or 242 or 252A.)
+ASTR 320, Astronomical Spectroscopy (DP, offered Spring, Pre: 210 or 242; PHYS 152 or 274; MATH 216 or 242 or 252A.)
 Introduction to astronomical spectroscopy.
 Stellar atmospheres, line formation, elements of radiative transfer.
 Phases of interstellar medium.
 Emission line diagnostics.
 Doppler shift and kinematics.
-Sample syllabus: Sample ASTR 320 syllabus
+Sample ASTR 320 syllabus

 ASTR 399, Directed Study Individual reading, observation, or experimentation in astronomy and astrophysics.
 Repeatable four times.

-ASTR 423, Stellar Astrophysics (DP, offered Spring, Pre: 242 and 300, and PHYS 480) Calculus-based introduction to stellar astrophysics, including: application of astrometry, photometry, and spectrometry to determine fundamental stellar properties; stellar structure and evolution of single and binary stars; astrophysical distance determination methods; stellar nucleosynthesis.
+ASTR 423, Stellar Astrophysics (DP, offered Spring, Pre: 242 and 300, and PHYS 480) Advanced survey of stellar astrophysics, including application of astrometry, photometry, and spectrometry to determine fundamental stellar properties; stellar structure and evolution of single and binary stars; astrophysical distance determination methods; stellar nucleosynthesis.

 ASTR 430, The Solar System (DP, offered alternate Fall, Pre: 300; PHYS 152 or 274; MATH 216, 242, or 252A) Observations and physical nature of planets and moons, asteroids, comets, and other small bodies; formation of the Solar System; discovery of other planetary systems; solar activity.